chriszc97/Festival/README.md

 ##### [Github |](https://github.com/chriszc97) [Linkedin | ](https://www.linkedin.com/in/christopher-zeas-8929691b1/) [ Website |]() [ Facebook]()
 ***
 ### ***Description***
 The festival App allows edm lovers to get together and share upcoing evebnts on thier feed.
 Users are also able to search Dj's and add them to thier favorites.
+Users will need to register an account and in their profiles they are able to post on thier feed.
+Not only that but users could edit thier posts and delete it.
 ### ***Technologies Used***
 * CSS Grid
 * Event listeners